Get Adobe Flash player

 Can I eat and drink during labor?

-Labor is hard work, and we encourage you to eat, drink, and rest to support your body.
+Yes.
+Labor is hard work, and I encourage you to eat, drink, and rest to support your body.
 You need to stay hydrated by drinking plenty of fluids, especially those with nutrients and calories (like juice, sports drinks, and sweetened herbal teas) to keep your muscles working as effectively as possible.
 Although some women lose their appetite during labor, you are encouraged to eat light foods if you feel like it.
 Listen to your body’s needs.

 How will I cope with labor?